 On a working computer, go to the EaseUS Todo Backup product page, download and install it for a 30-day free trial.
 Prepare a USB flash drive or a CD/DVD disc in advance, to create a bootable recovery disk as the below video demonstrates.
 Afterward, boot your problematic computer from the recovery disk, and start disk/partition backup.

-Following are the 4 widely used methods to unlock hard drive so that you can refresh your PC without hassles.
+The following are the 4 widely used methods to unlock hard drive so that you can refresh your PC and completely get rid of "the drive where Windows is installed is locked" problem.
 The methods are applicable to major Windows operating system including Windows 10/8.1/8/7.
 Pick up one that works the best for you.

 1. Boot the computer via the Windows installation media either a USB stick or a DVD, and go to "Next".

-2. Access to "Repair your computer" > "Advanced startup options" > "Troubleshoot" > "Advanced options" > "Command prompt".
+2. Click "Repair your computer" > "Advanced startup options" > "Troubleshoot" > "Advanced options" > "Command prompt".

-3. On the command prompt window, you will need to write the line: "chkdsk /f C:" (C: is where your Windows installed).
+3. On the command prompt window, you will need to input the command line (C: is where your Windows is installed).

 4. Press "Enter" on the keyboard for the check to start.

-1. Open the command prompt window as you did in the first method.
+1. Open the command prompt window as you did in [Fix 1].

-2. Write the following command in the command prompt window: “sfc /scannow”.
+2. Type the following command in the command prompt window: